15 Activities for Toddlers at Home

 Activities for Toddlers

-If the weather is favorable and everyone is in the mood for outdoor fun activities, then go ahead.
+If the weather is favorable and everyone is in the mood for outdoor fun activities, go ahead.

-Water play
+Water Play

 It is a fun game that keeps toddlers busy and develops their motor skills.
 Making water bubbles is also fun for toddlers.